James-C-G/GymBrah/README.md

 6. [Status](#status)

 ## General Info
-An esoteric programming language (esolang) is a programming language is a programming language designed to try new and interesting programming techniques without having to build a fully fledged compiler.
-We have created our esolang using C# by converting our code into C. We have implemented a gym colloquialism based language to test and learn about the theory of programming language grammar.
+An esoteric programming language (esolang) is a programming language designed to try new and interesting programming techniques without having to build a fully fledged compiler.
+We have created our esolang using C# by converting our esolang code into C. We have implemented a gym colloquialism based language to test and learn about the theory of programming language grammar.